When people are reminded how difficult it is to lose weight, it boosts their self-control, recent research finds.

 Professor Michael Lowe, the study’s first author, explained:

 “We said, ‘It’s impressive and encouraging that you are taking this step to improve your weight and health, but we need to help you understand the daunting challenges you’re facing.’

 The reason we did this was not to discourage them, but to give them a more realistic sense of how crucial it is for them to make lasting changes in their parts of the food environment that they could control.”

-The results showed that both groups lost the same amount of weight.
+Both groups lost the same amount of weight, the results revealed.

 Professor Lowe explained:

 “…by questioning the usefulness of building self-control skills, the HFE treatment may have bolstered the very capacity it was meant to downplay — stronger self-control with regard to food.”